BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 - Follow the outcome at the bottom of the screen and check for possible error messages

-- Once you succeed in building the container, you cand send us the file `bplim_RStudio.def`
+- Once you succeed in building the container, you cand send us the file `container_BPLIM_RStudio_researchers.def` with your changes

 ## Jupyter Lab